tracy-e/OCGumbo/README.md

 Basic Usage
 ===========

-Within your program, you need to import "OCGumbo.h" and then use OCGumboDocument to parse a html string.
+Within your program, you need to import "OCGumbo.h" and then use OCGumboDocument to parse an html string.

 ```objective-c
 OCGumboDocument *document = [[OCGumboDocument alloc] initWithHTMLString:htmlString URL:@"http://esoftmobile.com"];